 This is a critical decision when creating a house trust.

 A bare trust gives the beneficiary absolute entitlement to the trust assets at age 18 (16 in Scotland).
-The trustees have very limited discretion.
-While simpler to administer, a bare trust has a key drawback: it is not IHT-efficient.
-The assets are still considered inside the settlor’s estate for inheritance tax purposes.
-It also offers limited protection from care fees and divorce, since the beneficiary has an absolute right to the assets.
+The trustee acts as a mere nominee with very limited discretion.
+While simpler to administer, a bare trust has serious drawbacks: it is not IHT-efficient — the assets are treated as belonging to the beneficiary for inheritance tax purposes.
+It also offers no meaningful protection from care fees or divorce, since the beneficiary has an absolute right to the assets and can be compelled to claim them.

 For most homeowners looking to protect their family home, a discretionary lifetime trust — specifically a Family Home Protection Trust — is the most appropriate choice.